 Throughout the process, I was so happy to have my Sweeten contractor’s input.
 When something on my list cost too much, she always came up with an alternative solution that worked just as well.
 Also, from job start to finish, we communicated constantly, and I think that’s one reason why it went so smoothly.
 Sweeten also stayed in touch and helped with project flow by checking in periodically.
 There weren’t any issues, but I liked knowing I had a fallback in case something went wrong.
 I think I worried less throughout the renovation as a result.

 The project worked out so well, it’s hard to list just one thing I love about it.
 I am truly pleased with the new kitchen’s flow, and the look of the whole room tops even what I had hoped it could be.
 I am really happy with the result.

 Cabinets: Custom by contractor.
 Cabinet handles in brass: CB2.
 Calacatta quartz countertops and backsplash: Purchased by contractor.
 Sink: Purchased by contractor.
 Vinyl floor tiles: Harvey Maria.
 Brass faucet: Kraus.
-24″ refrigerator: Beko.
-18” dishwasher: Bosch.
-20” range: Avanti.
+24″ refrigerator: Appliances Connection.
+18” dishwasher: Appliances Connection.
+20” range: Appliances Connection.
 Cuna pendant light fixture: Umage.
 Island: Wayfair.
 Paint: Seattle Gray for walls, Brittany Blue for the cabinets: Benjamin Moore.